Please Speak Out About Proposed Cemetery in Coyote Valley

 Here’s another opportunity to help protect Coyote Valley.
-On Monday, September 23, there will be a public meeting about the environmental impacts of the Heritage Oaks Memorial Park, a sprawling cemetery and crematorium that’s been proposed on the hills overlooking Coyote Valley.
-Please attend the Zoom meeting or email the City of San Jose to show your concern about the impacts this project will have on Coyote Valley!
+Please email the City of San Jose to show your concerns about the environmental impacts that the proposed Heritage Oaks Memorial Park will have on Coyote Valley!

 What’s Happening